-The Salt Spring Island Amateur Radio Club net takes place every Tuesday evening, starting at 7 pm local time.
+The Salt Spring Amateur Radio Society net takes place every Wednesday evening, starting at 7 pm local time.
 It starts off on 146.595 MHz simplex and then moves to 446.300 MHz simplex.
 A tone of 123.0 Hz should be used on the simplex frequencies.
 We then move to VE7RSI on 147.320 MHz, which requires a tone of 88.5 Hz for FM.
 C4FM check-ins will be taken on VE7RSI after the FM portion of the net.
 Finally, we move to 3750 KHz on 80M.
 If the frequency is occupied, try +/- 5 kHz.

 Being a directed net, give just your callsign when the net control station calls for check-ins.
 The use of standard phonetics is encouraged.
 When acknowledged, the net control station will ask if you have any traffic.
 Giving your callsign only when you first check in will reduce doubling and make the net run more smoothly.
 On each portion of the net, check-ins will be accepted first from stations on Salt Spring Island, and then from Vancouver Island, the other Gulf Islands and the mainland.

 There is an informal get-together on 146.595 MHz at 8 am every day.

 A few of us have a sked on 3753 kHz at 08:30 Pacific time M-W-F. Sometimes, some CW practice takes place.
 This is appropriate as Ted VE7FND SK had code practice on the frequency for many years in the past.

 We also have a sked on 14155 kHz at 17:00 on Sunday evenings.